AU-Master-Thesis/thesis/sections/3-methodology/study-1/factors.typ

 $<eq.dynamic-factor.measurement.result>

 ==== Obstacle Factor $bold(f_o)$ <s.m.factors.obstacle-factor>
 The obstacle factor makes sure that the robot does not collide with any of the static environment.
 This is done by using a 2D #acr("SDF") representation of the environment baked into a rasterized image.
-The obstacle factors then measure the lightness of the #acr("SDF") at the linearisation point, which determines whether the factor detects future collision or not.
+The obstacle factors then measure the lightness of the #acr("SDF") at the linearization point, which determines whether the factor detects future collision or not.
 And example #acr("SDF") was shown earlier in @f.m.sdf#text(accent, "C").
 As it is only the middle variables that are free to move, obstacle factors are only connected to these.
 However, do note that even though they only connect to a single variable, they are not anchoring factors as they do not override the variable priors, but are part of the message passing inference process.

 The Jacobian for the obstacle factor, $jacobian_o$, is defined in $RR^(1 times 4)$, and is the first order Jacobian following @alg.jacobian-first-order.
 As such, using the first order Jacobian, measuring the gradient of the underlying #acr("SDF"), enables the Jacobian to impact the factor potential to _push_ the variable in the opposite direction of environment obstacles, during the next message iteration.
 The measuring and effect of the obstacle factor is shown in @f.m.obstacle-factor.